 They Could Not Devote Adequate Time In Continuous Self-Education

-One of the appealing things about this passive form of DIY investing is that Adam do not need to devote so much effort to keep looking for investing ideas to deploy their excess cash.
+One of the appealing things about this passive form of DIY investing is that Adam does not need to devote so much effort to keep looking for investing ideas to deploy their excess cash.

 A large part of successful investing requires you to become a better investor.
 A better investor can better capture the returns.

 Becoming a better investor does not mean being equipped to know all sorts of investment strategies or products.
 A better investor is one who deeply knows to do well with a low-cost, diversified portfolio, what is most important and what makes the most impact.

 Some came to us because they just followed the high-level steps to set up their DIY portfolio.
 However, no-one told them there is still a need to deepen their knowledge.

 When you do not deepen knowledge in the necessary area, you may face further challenges.